chyuuu/berniceSimonCV/README.md

 # hi
-welcome to my little mini project where I build a personal cv website full of my terrible humor.
+welcome to my little mini project where I build a personal cv website filled with my unnecessary spite